-Before you go to Tibet.
+Before you go to Tibet

 Get as fit and healthy as possible, both physically and psychologically.
-Visitors having record of heart, lung, other organ problems or anemia should consult their doctor before making the decision to visit Tibet.
+Visitors having a record of heart, lung, other organ problems or anemia should consult their doctor before making the decision to visit Tibet.

 Who can't go to Tibet?